All-Ireland Senior Club Camogie Championship 1996

 The 1996 All-Ireland Senior Club Camogie Championship for the leading clubs in the women's team field sport of camogie was won by Pearses from the Ballymacward and Gurteen areas of Co Galway, who defeated Granagh-Ballingarry from Limerick in the final, played at Glen Rovers.

 Arrangements

-The championship was organised on the traditional provincial system used in Gaelic Games since the 1880s, with Rathnure and Leitrim Fontenoys winning the championships of the other two provinces.
+The championship was organised on the traditional provincial system used in Gaelic Games since the 1880s, with Rathnure of Wexford and Leitrim Fontenoys of Down winning the championships of the other two provinces.
 The 14-year-old Eileen O'Brien, who had won All-Ireland Colleges senior and sevens medals earlier in the season, scored 11 points for Granagh-Ballingarry in the semi-final against Leitrim Fontenoys of Down.

 The Final

-In the final, Eileen O'Brien, was restricted to two points by Aisling Ward while Maureen Sheehan confined Sharon Glynn to four scores.
+In the final, Eileen O'Brien, was restricted to two points by Aisling Ward, while Maureen Sheehan confined Sharon Glynn to four scores.